iron-software/IronBarcode-Examples/how-to/create-and-stamp-barcode-pdf/README.md

 ## Quickstart: Stamp a Barcode onto a PDF Page

 This simple example illustrates how to create a barcode using `IronBarCode`'s method `CreateBarcode` and directly apply it onto a page of an existing PDF.
-This process is streamlined for immediate use: just specify the PDF file path, barcode placement coordinates, and the desired page number, and the barcode will be appended swiftly.
+This process is simplified for immediate use: just specify the PDF file path, barcode placement coordinates, and the desired page number, and the barcode will be appended swiftly.

 ```cs
 IronBarCode.BarcodeWriter.CreateBarcode("https://my.site", IronBarCode.BarcodeEncoding.QRCode, 150, 150)